thanatosmin/ameyer.me/_posts/2020-01-21-where-systems-biol-may-be-headed.md

 $$ f(x, \beta) $$

-Parameterize it with some judge of value:
+parameterize it with some judge of value:

 $$ \arg\max_{\beta} \textrm{Value}(f(x, \beta)) $$

-and are left with (hopefully) useful properties:
+and are left with a function having (hopefully) useful properties:

 $$ f(x, \hat{\beta}) $$